 (b) Attenuation rates.
-The procedure for determining the atmospheric attenuation rates of sound with distance for each one-third octave bands must be determined in accordance with Society of Automotive Engineering (SAE) ARP 866A.
-The atmospheric attenuation equations are provided in both the International and English system of units in section A36.7 of this part.
+The procedure for determining the atmospheric attenuation rates of sound with distance for each one third octave bands must be determined in accordance with SAE ARP 866A (Incorporated by reference, see §36.6).
+The atmospheric attenuation equations are provided in both the International and English systems of units in section A36.7 of appendix A to this RBAC.